 However, as with ABS, HIPS releases toxic fumes when melted and 3D printed.
 Therefore, it is essential to store your 3D printer in an area with good ventilation where you will not inhale any styrene fumes.

 Some HIPS filaments and selections we recommend are included below:

 To 3D print HIPS as a support material, you’ll need a dual extruder 3D printer, and a printer with a closed enclosure.

-We recommend a number of these in our dual extruder buyer’s guide, which you can view below:
+We recommend a number of these in our dual extruder buyer’s guide.